-24.2 This academy aims to reduce the likelihood of peer on peer abuse through;

-- the established Academy values. - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/RSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe on and offline; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.

-24.3 Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
-Therefore, this academy will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the Academy and what services they can contact for further advice.
+- Initiation and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element. - 24.2 This School aims to reduce the likelihood of child-on-child abuse through; - the established School values. - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/RSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe on and offline; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - 24.3 Research indicates that young people rarely disclose child on child Abuse and that if they do, it is likely to be to their friends.
+Therefore, this School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice. - 24.4.

-24.4.
 Sexual harassment refers to unwanted conduct of a sexual nature that occurs online or offline.
 Sexual harassment violates a child's dignity and makes them feel intimidated, degraded, or humiliated and can create a hostile, sexualized or offensive environment.
 If left unchallenged, sexual harassment can create an atmosphere that normalised inappropriate behaviour and may lead to sexual violence.
-Sexual harassment includes;

-- Sexual comments - Sexual "jokes" and taunting - Physical behaviour, such as deliberately brushing against another pupil - Online sexual harassment, including non-consensual sharing of images and videos and consensual sharing of sexual images and videos (often known as sexting), inappropriate comments on social media, exploitation, coercion and threats - online sexual harassment may isolated or part of a wider pattern.

-24.5.
-Sexual Violence refers to the following three offences;
+Sexual harassment includes; - Sexual comments - Sexual "jokes" and taunting - Physical behaviour, such as deliberately brushing against another pupil - Online sexual harassment, including non-consensual sharing of images and videos and consensual sharing of sexual images and videos (often known as sexting), inappropriate comments on social media, exploitation, coercion and threats online sexual harassment may be isolated or part of a wider pattern. - 24.5.
+Sexual Violence refers to the following three offences; - Rape - Assault by Penetration

-Rape

-- Assault by Penetration - Sexual Assault
+- Sexual Assault - 24.6.

-24.6.
 Harmful sexual behaviours is a term used to describe behaviour that is problematic, abusive and violent and that may cause developmental damage.
-Harmful sexual behaviour may include:

-- Using sexually explicit words and phrases, - Inappropriate touching/physical behaviours that are potentially criminal in nature, - Sexual violence or threats, - Full penetrative sex with other children or adults, - Sexual interests in adults or children of very different ages to their own, - Forceful or aggressive sexual behaviour, - Compulsive habit's, - Sexual behaviour affecting progress and achievement.
+Harmful sexual behaviour may include: - Using sexually explicit words and phrases, - Inappropriate touching/physical behaviours that are potentially criminal in nature, - Sexual violence or threats, - Full penetrative sex with other children or adults, - Sexual interests in adults or children of very different ages to their own, - Forceful or aggressive sexual behaviour, - Compulsive habit's, - Sexual behaviour affecting progress and achievement.